khimo/khimo.github.io/bli-guides/_how-tos/bli-connect-to-TV.md

 1. Restart your TV (turn OFF and ON).

 #### Part 2: Access your BLI
-1. Press the LIST button on the OneRemote.
+1. Press the LIST button on the BeoRemote.
 1. Go to HOME CONTROL and press the center circle.
 > If HOME CONTROL doesn't appear on the LIST menu:
 >  - Go down the menu to Settings and press the center circle.
 >  - Select LIST for TV and then SHOW.
 >  - Find HOME CONTROL and select it by pressing the center circle, so that the option is ticked.
-You will now find the HOME CONTROL option in your LIST on the OneRemote.
+You will now find the HOME CONTROL option in your LIST on the BeoRemote.
 1. Input your BeoLiving Intelligence User and Password in the window that appears on your B&O TV's screen.
 1. The BLI's control panel will appear on your TV screen, from which you will be able to trigger macros, control individual equipment (lights, shades, etc) or watch your home's cameras.